andresliszt/moo-rs/pymoors/docs/user_guide/fitness_and_constraints/python.md

-## Fitness Function in pymoors
+## Fitness

-In **pymoors**, the way to define objective functions for optimization is through a NumPy-based function that operates on an entire population.
-This means that the provided function, `f(genes)`, expects `genes` to be a 2D NumPy array with dimensions `(population_size, num_vars)`.
-It must then return a 2D NumPy array of shape `(population_size, n_objectives)`, where each row corresponds to the evaluation of a single individual.
+In **pymoors**, the way to define objective functions for optimization is through a [numpy](https://numpy.org/doc/).
+Currently, the only dtype supported is `float`, we're planning to relax this in the future.
+It means that when working with a different dtype, such as binary, its values must be trated as `float` (in this case as `0.0` and `1.0`).

 This population-level evaluation is very important—it allows the algorithm to efficiently process and compare many individuals at once.
 When writing your fitness function, make sure it is vectorized and returns one row per individual, where each row contains the evaluated objective values.